Strokes

 Stroke Prevention

-The goal of the Hospital Rehabilitation Units is not only to provide the rehabilitative services for regaining medical and functional skills, but also to provide patients with preventive information to maintain a healthy lifestyle, regardless of their medical diagnosis.
-We want to share this information with all of our patients and families so that you are aware of how you can help fight against stroke, the third leading cause of death in the United States.
+The goal of Hospital Rehabilitation Units is not only to provide the rehabilitative services for regaining medical and functional skills, but also to provide patients with preventive information to maintain a healthy lifestyle, regardless of their medical diagnosis.
+We want to share this information with all of our patients and families so that you are aware of how you can help fight against stroke, the fourth-leading cause of death in the United States.

 DIET: Follow a diet with more fruits, vegetables, and grains than meat and limit your fat intake.
 Choose fats that are heart-healthy, like olive oil or canola oil.
 Choose lean cuts of meat and fish that are broiled or baked.
 Limit your sodium or salt intake: avoid salt, processed meats, cheese, snack-type chips, olives, and pickles.
 Increasing the fiber in your diet will help to control weight, blood sugar, and decrease your cholesterol.
 Fiber can be found in whole grains, cereals, fruits, and vegetables.
 Start drinking or cooking with lower-fat milk, such as 2% or skim milk.

 MEDICATION: Be sure that you are following the medication program your doctor has outlined for you.
 Medications for elevated blood pressure, to control a rapid or irregular heart rate, to control your diabetes, to control elevated cholesterol or triglycerides, or to thin your blood must be taken faithfully as ordered.
 Always be sure your doctor knows all the medications or supplements that you take both by prescription and over the counter.
 If you are taking medication that you feel is too expensive, talk to your doctor about medication that may be less expensive.
 There are many programs through the drug companies which could help with the cost of your medication.
-Visit www.pparx.org.

 BLOOD THINNERS: Blood thinners that are prescribed (aspirin, Plavix, Coumadin, or Aggrenox) should be continued unless your doctor tells you to stop.
 This helps keep the blood flowing to your brain and heart.
 Be sure all of your doctors and your dentist know the medications that you take.